Friday 3 May 2024

 This week the following Clockhouse Citizens have been seen to going 'Beyond the Possible':

-Mrs Savidge - Tom H (France) for going beyond the possible to be a great Clockhouse Citizen and improving his learning.
+Mrs Savidge - Oscar B (Uganda) for going beyond the possible to try to improve his learning.

 Well done to all these children and all the other children who have been seen to going 'Beyond the Possible' this week!